Basu condemns ‘horrific’ government rhetoric on migrants

 Britain’s most senior police officer of colour has condemned the “horrific” rhetoric being used by senior politicians of Asian heritage in relation to migrants.

-Metropolitan Police assistant commissioner Neil Basu said he found some of the commentary coming from the Home Office “inexplicable” comparing it to Enoch Powell’s infamous “rivers of blood” speech.
+Former Metropolitan Police assistant commissioner Neil Basu said he found some of the commentary coming from the Home Office “inexplicable”, comparing it to Enoch Powell’s infamous “rivers of blood” speech.

-In an interview with Channel 4 News, Mr Basu, a former head of counter terrorism policing, also disclosed that police had investigated a number of “disgusting” and credible threats against the Duchess of Sussex.
+In an interview with Channel 4 News, Mr Basu, an ex- head of counter terrorism policing, also disclosed that police had investigated a number of “disgusting” and credible threats against the Duchess of Sussex.

 Asked about comments by Home Secretary Suella Braverman – who is of Indian heritage – saying that it was her “dream” to see asylum seekers removed to Rwanda, he drew a comparison to Mr Powell’s “rivers of blood” speech criticising mass immigration into the UK.